Universal-Connect-Project/universal-connect-widget/application/README.md

   *The `CryptoKey` and `CryptoIv` values are for encrypting the session token in order to not rely on cookies.
 They must be shared across server instances if there are multiple instances.*

+  * You might see an error about failure to connect redis, the widget doesn't rely on redis to start, but some providers logic require an redis intance, to fix this error you can either:
+  - start a local redis instance, this way it will be avaliable at localhost:6379 and the widget will use it
+  - Or set in `.env` Env=dev, this way the redis client will use local in-mem object to handle the cache and remove the error, however, this is just for some testing, the cached values won't expire and also will be cleared on server restart.
+  * Running the docker container: if you encounter some strange errors, especially trying on windows, the environment setup could be tricky, you may choose to run the docker image instead. please scroll all the way down for the instruction on docker.
 ## Demo Website

 *To get a working demo locally, you need to act as a client (who embeds the widget within their own domain).
 An [example demo website](../example/README.md) is provided to demonstrate this.*